jamesabel/python_multiprocessing_talk/README.md

 - consider first prototyping a design pattern appropriate for your application

 # Summary
+- Parallel processing has historically been considered difficult, but it doesn't have to be
 - Using `multiprocessing.Process` can be straightforward
 - Choosing the most appropriate design pattern is important
 - Understand limitations of multiprocessing